ghpipeline/pipeline/README.md

 As we continue refining the pipeline, the dashboard will evolve to include more granular insights and time-based monitoring.

 ### Real-World Impact
-This pipeline represents more than just a technical project — it’s a practical step toward improving drug safety oversight.
+This pipeline represents more than just a technical project, it’s a practical step toward improving drug safety.
 By predicting which recalls are likely to be the most serious, it empowers agencies, healthcare providers, and supply chain managers to:

 - Prioritize high-risk cases earlier
 - Streamline regulatory workflows